 How to avoid: Polio is commonly spread through close contact.
 Avoid crowded areas if possible, such as public transport and swimming pools.
 Check the WHO website to find a list of countries that have been certified as Polio-free.

-Hepatitis A is another viral disease caused from poor sanitation and hygiene.
+Hepatitis A is another viral disease caused by poor sanitation and hygiene.
 In underdeveloped countries, children are particularly at risk – but often don’t show any symptoms.
 It’s a completely different kettle of fish in developed countries.
 Hep A can be passed from one to another including close contact or contaminated food and drink.

 Symptoms: Occasionally there’ll be no symptoms at all, whereas the extreme is jaundice, liver failure or even death.
 More commonly though, Hepatitis victims will have fever-like symptoms including chills, weakness and loss of appetite.